EUI Researchers: Text Revision and Feedback

 Each revision is followed by a feedback session with the teacher.

-The aim of the feedback session is to:
+The feedback session aims to:

 - Clarify doubts or questions with the revision or problem areas that have emerged